iai-callgrind/iai-callgrind/docs/src/flamegraphs.md

 benchmarks and benchmarks which produce multiple parts with a total over all sub-metrics.

-Currently, Iai-Callgrind creates the flamegraphs only for the total over all threads/parts and subprocesses.
+Currently, Gungraun creates the flamegraphs only for the total over all threads/parts and subprocesses.
 This leads to complications since the call graph is not be fully recovered just by examining each thread/subprocess separately.
 So, the total metrics in the flamegraphs might not be the same as the total